O’Fallon man shoots suspected car thief after locating vehicle with tracking device

 Investigators say the shooter contacted the police department.
 The 25-year-old man told police that he shot the person that police found in St. Charles.
 He tells them the man took his vehicle from the 5000 block of O’Fallon Lakes Drive in O’Fallon Missouri.
-The shooter says he was able to use a tracking device to locate his vehicle, with the suspect still inside, in the 800 block of South 6th.
-Street.
+The shooter says he was able to use a tracking device to locate his vehicle, with the suspect still inside.

 Police say the only firearm located and seized at this time was from the 25-year-old shooter.
 It is not clear why he didn't call law enforcement before confronting the suspected car thief.